getbubblenow/javicle/README.md

 Split an audio file according to silence

 # Complex Example
-Here is a complex example using multiple assets and operations:
+Here is a complex example using multiple assets and operations.

+Note that in JVCL json files, comments are allowed using either line syntax (`// comment`) or multi-line block syntax (`/* comment that may span multiple lines */`).

 ```json
 {